 Why Do We Stress About Public Presentations?

-Many professionals fear public presentations more than they fear death.
+However, many professionals fear public presentations more than they fear death.
 The first, infamous study on this phenomenon was conducted in 1973 by R. H. Bruskin Associates and recently confirmed by follow-up studies.
-The fear of public attention affects the vast majority of us, including famous Hollywood stars such as or Bruce Willis or Julia Roberts or world leaders such as Mahatma Gandhi or Abraham Lincoln.

 It is an atavism deeply rooted in human history and tribal culture.
 In the old days, standing in front of a crowd usually meant public punishment or even risk of death.
 But hey, the times have changed — today, public presentations and the crowd’s attention usually mean professional success!